 Prior knowledge in science lessons

 I think we can all empathise with the feeling of frustration, when someone insists on showing us how to do something that we can already do.
+It might be how to tie a knot, how to navigate a roundabout or spell a specific word.
 Similarly, it can be equally frustrating to be asked to do something that you can’t.

 Learning science is similar.
 Students arrive into our lessons with an enormous amount of prior knowledge that we need to take account of.
-Some of this prior knowledge will be right and some of it scientifically wrong.
-This may well also mean that some students arrive with deeply held misconceptions e.g. plants get their food from the soil, a force is needed to keep something moving or that humans evolved from chimps.
+Some of this prior knowledge will be right, allowing students to answer questions correctly, solve problems and carry out practical work successfully.
+Some of this prior knowledge will, though, of course, be scientifically wrong.
+Indeed, some students will arrive with deeply held misconceptions e.g. thinking that plants get their food from the soil, a force is needed to keep something moving or that humans evolved from chimps that will require repeated encounters with the scientific ideas over many years to resolve.

-Prior knowledge is particularly important because it provides the framework for learning new knowledge.
-Any new knowledge students learn has to be assimilated in relation to these pre-existing ideas, which then lead to the construction of more elaborate schemata.
+Prior knowledge is particularly important when it comes to learning because it provides the framework for learning new things.
+Any new knowledge students learn has to be first assimilated in relation to what they already know.
+This, in turn, then leads to the construction of more elaborate schemata (knowledge structures in the mind).
 This is the cognitive rationale (as opposed to the motivational rationale) for making science lessons relevant to students (Carey, 1986).

-- we can’t support students to make links between what they know already and the new knowledge – this is important for meaning making and learning
+• We can’t support students to make links between what they know already and the new knowledge – this is important for making learning meaningful.

 What do I, my partner and class already know?